-Lipitor is a branded name for Atorvastatin made by Pfizer.
-Atorvastatin is the generic version.
-The active ingredients are the same in both Lipitor and generic versions of Atorvastatin, so the effects should be the same.
-However, some people do report increased effects from branded medications, but this is usually attributed to the placebo effect and not to any other mechanisms.
+Lipitor is simply a brand name of atorvastatin.
+The active ingredients are the same in both Lipitor and generic versions of atorvastatin, so the effects should be the same.
+However, some people do report different side effects from branded medications.

-There are 5 types of statin prescribed in the UK: Atorvastatin (Lipitor), Fluvastatin (Lescol), Pravastatin (Lipostat), Rosuvastatin (Crestor) and Simvastatin (Zocor).
+There are five statins prescribed in the UK: atorvastatin (Lipitor), fluvastatin (Lescol), pravastatin (Lipostat), rosuvastatin (Crestor) and simvastatin (Zocor).
 The main difference between statins is the amount they lower your cholesterol.
-Low-intensity statins (Fluvastatin, Pravastatin, Simvastatin) are sufficient for lowering the cholesterol of most patients, but if a doctor feels that a higher dose is appropriate, they may prescribe a high-intensity statin (Atorvastatin, Rosuvastatin) instead.
+Low-intensity statins (fluvastatin, pravastatin, simvastatin) are sufficient for lowering the cholesterol of most patients, but if a doctor feels that a higher dose is appropriate, they may prescribe a high-intensity statin (atorvastatin or rosuvastatin) instead.

 Different types of statin can have different side effects in different people.
-If you stuff with side effects while taking one variant, your doctor may try prescribing you another for better results.
+If you suffer from side effects while taking one variant, your doctor may try prescribing you another statin for better results.

 Atorvastatin is a prescription medication and must only be taken following consultation with a doctor.
-Your doctor will place you on a low-cholesterol diet and prescribe you a low dose of Atorvastatin (usually 10 mg once daily), which may be increased if necessary.
+Your doctor will usually recommend a low-cholesterol diet and start with a low dose of atorvastatin (usually 10 mg once daily), which may be increased if necessary.

 If you are overweight, the best way to reduce your cholesterol is to lose weight healthily, and your doctor will be able to provide you with a weight-loss plan.
 You should also try to cut down on alcohol and, if you haven’t already done so, quit smoking.

-Although high levels of ‘good cholesterol’ are beneficial, high levels of ‘bad cholesterol’ are dangerous and can lead to serious health problems such as a stroke or heart attack.
-It is therefore necessary to reduce this cholesterol, which can sometimes be achieved through changes to diet and exercise alone.
-When this does not effectively reduce levels of ‘bad cholesterol’, it is essential to begin medication such as Atorvastatin to lower cholesterol in the blood.
+Although high levels of “good cholesterol” are beneficial, high levels of “bad cholesterol” are dangerous and can lead to serious health problems such as a stroke or heart attack.
+It is, therefore, necessary to reduce this cholesterol, which can sometimes be achieved through changes to diet and exercise alone.
+When this does not effectively reduce levels of “bad cholesterol”, medication such as atorvastatin may be indicated to lower cholesterol.

-The effectiveness of Atorvastatin is entirely dependent on the lifestyle of the patient, and it is imperative to maintain a low-fat diet whilst taking this medication.
-You will not be able to feel the effects of Atorvastatin, but your doctor may choose to conduct blood tests to monitor your cholesterol levels during treatment.
+The effectiveness of atorvastatin is related to the lifestyle of the patient, so it is important to maintain a low-fat diet whilst taking this medication.
+You will not be able to physically feel the effects of atorvastatin, but your doctor may choose to conduct blood tests to monitor your cholesterol levels during treatment.

-The effectiveness of Atorvastatin is dependent on the patient’s cholesterol levels and lifestyle, and doctor will be able to determine the right dosage for you.
-When accompanied by the appropriate lifestyle changes, Atorvastatin is an effective means of lowering cholesterol in the long term.
+The effectiveness of atorvastatin is dependent upon the patient’s initial cholesterol levels, individual physiology and lifestyle.
+Your doctor will be able to determine the right dosage for you.
+When accompanied by the appropriate lifestyle changes, atorvastatin is an effective means of lowering cholesterol in the long term.

-Atorvastatin is a treatment for high cholesterol, used to lower the risk of heart disease such as heart attack or stroke.
-It is not a cure for high cholesterol and is only effective if accompanied by the appropriate lifestyle changes - losing weight, eating a low-fat diet and exercising regularly.
+Atorvastatin is a treatment for high cholesterol, used to lower the risk of cardiovascular disease such as heart attack or stroke.
+It is not a cure for high cholesterol and is only effective if accompanied by the appropriate lifestyle changes i.e. losing weight, eating a low-fat diet and exercising regularly.

 Statins are powerful drugs, and your course of treatment will be monitored by a doctor.
-However, they are some of the most investigated medicines currently in use and are deemed to be effective and safe.
-Doctors only prescribe medications after weighing-up the benefits vs the risks.
+Statins are one of the most studied medicines currently in use and are deemed to be effective and safe.
+Doctors only prescribe medications after weighing up the benefits versus the risks.
 If you are prescribed statins, it will be because the potential risk of taking the treatment would be less than the risk of not taking them.